nuxt/website-v2/content/es/guides/directory-structure/store.md

     answers:
       - It is enabled by default
       - create a js file in the store folder
-      - "add store: true to your nuxt.config.js file"
+      - 'add store: true to your nuxt.config.js file'
     correctAnswer: create an js file in the store folder
   - question: Every .js file in the store directory is transformed to a
     answers: